 In complete contrast, paying off your mortgage is a certain return.
 If you’ve just remortgaged on to say a 6% fixed rate, then you’re getting effectively a 6% tax-free return when you pay some of it down.

 That’s very attractive.
 Although it’s not quite like-for-like, in that by paying down your mortgage you’re effectively locking that money away.5

 Are Premium Bonds worth it?

-However this advantage drops away at lower tax brackets.
-Ironically many of the legions of pensioners who own Premium Bonds would statistically be better off trading them in for cash savings (assuming the resultant interest didn’t change their tax bracket).
+Ironically, the legions of pensioners who own small amounts of Premium Bonds and have low incomes would probably be better off swapping them for cash savings.
+(Assuming the resultant interest didn’t change their tax bracket).

-Oh, and please don’t be a conspiracy theorist about whether Premium Bonds are a good investment!
-The myths and anecdotal inconsistencies all arise from probability, unless you believe the Government is into explicit fraud.
+Finally, don’t be a conspiracy theorist about whether Premium Bonds are a good investment.
+The myths and inconsistencies arise from probability.
+Unless you believe the Government is into explicit fraud.

 Premium Bonds are a lottery.
-If you want a sure thing, buy gilts!
+If you want a sure thing, buy a gilt!